demystifying-programming-TA/DP2020/DemoProject/Session2_Frontend/DPProject/README.md

-# CoronaTracker
+# MobilityTracker

 ## Overview

-CoronaTracker is a website that provides users with information about the number of confirmed COVID cases and deaths in the country that the website visitor is located in.
+MobilityTracker is a website that illustrates the decrease in mobility across the globe due to COVID-19.

 ## Quickstart - Frontend